Driving cycle: 2000s

 In 2007, the EPA added three new Supplemental Federal Test Procedure (SFTP) tests that combine the current city and highway cycles to reflect real world fuel economy more accurately,.
 Estimates are available for vehicles back to the 1985 model year.

 In 2008, the US procedure has been updated and includes four tests: city driving (the FTP-75 proper), highway driving (HWFET), aggressive driving (SFTP US06), and optional air conditioning test (SFTP SC03).

 2010s

 Nowadays, the NEDC cycle has become outdated, since it is not representative of the modern driving styles, since nowadays the distances and road variety a mean car has to face have changed.

 From 1 September 2019 all the light duty vehicles that are to be registered in the EU countries (but also in Switzerland, Norway, Iceland and Turkey) must comply with the WLTP standards, part of the Global regulations: In the European Union, including UK, the WLTP replaces the NEDC.

 2020s, CATC

 On 2019-10-18, the China automotive test cycles (CATC) are released (GB/T 38146).
 CATC are concluded from a research covering over 17 vehicle models, 2.5 million data inputs, 700 thousand car owners and 31 provinces in China.
-On 2020-05-01 CATA are into effect.
+On 2020-05-01 CATC are into effect.